pyrddlgym-project/pyRDDLGym/docs/start.rst

 .. note::
    Videos will not be saved until the environment is closed with ``env.close()``.
 However, frames will be recorded to disk continuously while the environment interaction is taking place (to save RAM), which will be used to generate the video.
-   Therefore, it is important to not delete these images while the recording is taking place, which will be deleted automatically once recording is complete.
+   Therefore, it is important to not delete these images while the recording is taking place.

 Logging Simulation Data
 --------------------------